 South of Cancun and southeast of Playa Carmen off the Mayan Riviera, the snorkeling in Cozumel is popular for the extensive offshore reef formations.
 While world renowned for scuba diving, the snorkeling can be a little challenging off Cozumel due to water depths, constant currents and shore reef damage from Hurricane Wilma in 2005.
 While the tourism agencies and guide services heavily promote the Cozumel snorkeling, most experienced snorkelers leave disappointed.
 And, due to the constant currents, Cozumel snorkeling is not well-suited for beginner snorkelers or children.
 With that said, there do happen to be several popular snorkeling dives sites located along the west coast of Cozumel.

 The most popular and well-known snorkeling dive site on Cozumel is Chankanaab Reef.
 It is located within Chankanaab National Park and offshore of Chakanaab Beach Adventure Park about 9km south of San Miguel.
 It is on the road to Punta Sur near Laguna Beach and should be well signed.
 For snorkeling on the reef, there is shore-access via concrete steps and ladders into 10 foot deep water.
+The main reef is located 1,000 feet offshore.
+While out at the main reef, listen for the dolphins that frequent the area.
 There is good visibility of up to 50 feet in water that ranges up to 30 feet deep and is known for its mild north to south currents.
-There is gentle snorkeling is good for beginners and families.
+There is gentle snorkeling that is good for beginners and families.
 There are patchy coral reef heads found in sand flats.
 In the sand flats before reaching the coral, watch for old anchors and old cannons.
 Also, about 250 feet directly offshore of the concrete steps, there is an old wrecked fishing boat and, in the past, its mast was still sticking out of the water.
 Another main attraction is the underwater Christ Of The Abyss stature.
 During Chankanaab Reef snorkeling, you may encounter damselfish, angelfish, spotted moray eels, grunts, snapper, lionfish, french angelfish, peacock flounders, stingrays and turtles amongst isolated coral head formations along the sand flats.
-If you arrive into San Miguel and don’t have transportation, there are regular boat tours from San Miguel down to Chankanaab Beach Adventure Park.
+If you arrive into San Miguel and don't have transportation, there are regular boat tours from San Miguel down to Chankanaab Beach Adventure Park.
 If you feel like paying up, there is a dolphin swim encounter opportunity within the Adventure Park.
-TIP - since this destination is very, very popular with cruise ship tourists, you’ll want to come on a day when there isn’t a cruise ship docked, or plan to come very early or late in the day.
+TIP - since this destination is very, very popular with cruise ship tourists, you'll want to come on a day when there isn't a cruise ship docked, or plan to come very early or late in the day.

 In addition to the tourist-friendly Chankanaab, there are a dozen other good snorkeling dive sites spread around Cozumel.
 These destinations are described below from the north side of the west coast heading down to the south and around the point.